 Established in 1967, Victoria Law Foundation is funded by the Victorian Legal Services Board Public Purpose Fund.
 Our primary vision has always been to raise community understanding of, and access to, a better and more responsive justice system.

-Over the years, we’ve funded the establishment of many legal bodies in Victoria, including the Victorian Law Reform Commission, Leo Cussen Centre for Law, PILCH Homeless Persons Legal Clinic, now part of Justice Connect and Human Rights Law Resource Centre.
+Over the years, we’ve funded the establishment of many legal bodies in Victoria, including the Law Reform Commission of Victoria, Leo Cussen Centre for Law, PILCH Homeless Persons Legal Clinic, now part of Justice Connect and Human Rights Law Resource Centre.

 We’ve played a pivotal role in the growth and popularity of Law Week and giving rural, regional and disadvantage students an opportunity to gain a better understanding of the law through our Law Talks programs.

 Sure, not everyone will have heard of us, but our legacy speaks volumes about the importance of our work and our place in the legal sector.

 *Tom Molomby SC, interview by Jon Faine, ABC Radio.